Bonnie & Clyde (Loredana and Mozzik song)

-"Bonnie & Clyde" is a song by Swiss rapper Loredana and Kosovo-Albanian rapper Mozzik.
+"Bonnie & Clyde" is a song by Kosovar rapper Loredana and Kosovar rapper Mozzik.
 The song was written by Loredana and Mozzik along with German producers Macloud and Miksu, who also handled the production.
 It was independently released as a single for digital download and streaming on 14 September 2018.
 An Albanian and German-language uptempo hip hop and R&B song, it contains Balkan elements.
-Inspired by Bonnie and Clyde, the song is lyrically about both rappers confessing that they only are after the money.
+Inspired by Bonnie and Clyde, the song is lyrically about both rappers confessing that they are only after money.
 The accompanying music video was uploaded to YouTube in September 2018.
 Music critics generally received "Bonnie & Clyde" with favorable reviews, complimenting the music and lyrics as well as the rappers' collaboration.
 The song was a commercial success, reaching number two in both Austria and Switzerland, as well as number three in Germany.
 It has been also awarded gold certifications by the Austrian International Federation of the Phonographic Industry (IFPI Austria) and German Bundesverband Musikindustrie (BVMI).